pattenbranden/React-Clicky-Game/README.md

 A step by step series of examples that tell you how to get a development env running

-* Clone the repository to your local machine using 'git clone'.
+* Clone the github repository to your local machine using 'git clone' command within the GitBash terminal.
-* Navigate to the directory you cloned the repository to via your command terminal.
+* Navigate to the directory you cloned the repository to via your command terminal using 'cd'.
 * install the packages using 'npm install'.
 * start the application with 'npm start'.